Our products

 Conclusion

-From Mercat del Ninot in Barcelona, we have been selecting the best seafood products for over 35 years.
-If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality we have sold in the market since 1990 at home.
+At Mercat del Ninot in Barcelona, we have been selecting the best seafood products for over 35 years.
+If this guide has been useful to you, explore our catalog at bacalalo.com and receive the same quality we sell at the market since 1990 at home.

 Related Guides